 Scroll our guide to Savannah’s best, most unique restaurants, below.

 The attire is smart-casual and there is outdoor lounge seating when the weather permits.
-Local 11ten is only open for dinner (5:30 PM to 10 PM every day).
+Local 11ten is only open for dinner (5:30 PM to 10 PM).
 Be sure to make a reservation in advance.

 The Olde Pink House